25 Micro-Apps in One Nuxt Shell

 the shell problem

-so you've got 25 independent micro-apps and they all need to feel like one product. users don't care about your architecture — they care that clicking "Messages" takes them somewhere that looks and feels like the same app they were just in. that's the whole challenge with smart surfaces at Upwork. each surface is its own SPA bundle, its own build, its own deploy. but to the user it's just...
+so you've got 25 independent micro-apps and they all need to feel like one product. clicking "Messages" should take you somewhere that looks and feels like the same app you were just in. that's the whole challenge with smart surfaces at Upwork. each surface is its own SPA bundle, its own build, its own deploy. but to the user it's just...
 Upwork.

-the thing that holds it all together is the App Shell. it's a thin Nuxt layer that handles everything shared: navigation, authentication, theming, and most importantly — routing between surfaces.
+the App Shell holds it all together. it's a thin Nuxt layer that handles everything shared. navigation, authentication, theming, and routing between surfaces.

 how the shell works

-the shell itself is surprisingly minimal. it renders the global nav, manages auth state, and dynamically loads whichever surface the current route maps to:
+the shell itself is minimal. it renders the global nav, manages auth state, and loads whichever surface the current route maps to:

 <!-- App Shell -->